DevHades/SSH_Pass_Gen/README.md

 # SSH Pass/Strong Pass Gen

-Script/Utility/Application to create SSH/Strong Passwords
+Script to create SSH Passwords
 # How To Run the SSH_Pass.py file

 1) Download the py file